HBO-i/ictresearchmethods.nl/src/content/methods/text/showroom/static-program-analysis.md

 ingredients: [
 "Tools to automatically analyse your code.", "Eagerness to deliver top-quality code.",
-"Attention to details that can make your code futureproof."
-"Time to configure the tool to conform to chosen code styleguides."
-"Understanding static analysis limits—it complements but doesn't replace manual code review."
+"Attention to details that can make your code futureproof.", "Time to configure the tool to conform to chosen code styleguides.", "Understanding static analysis limits—it complements but doesn't replace manual code review."
 ]
 category: "showroom"